Assessments for adults

 Working with sensitivity and empathy, we use gold standard, cognitive tests, designed specifically to get to the heart of the problem and provide clear information and answers.

-Both assessment types can be conducted either in person, at our consulting rooms in Harley Street, London, or remotely via video conferencing.
+Assessment types can be conducted either in person, at our consulting rooms in Harley Street, London, or remotely via video conferencing.
 For more information please call or enquire below.
-Please click here for more information about remote assessments.

 The assessment involves: